typebytes/angular-checklist/content/router/default-route.md

 ---
-title: Default route
+title: Default Route
 ---
 # Defining a default route

 Every application should define a default route.
-This is the route that will be used whenever the user goes to '/'.
+This is the route that will be used whenever the user goes to `/`.

 ```ts
 [